Common-sense lives on the ground floor […] on the same level as the others, as the passers-by, who are never dreamers.

 I like drawing staircases, so it seems.
 There’s nothing like a steep staircase to add some tension and drama to an illustration.

-A battle scene in 101 Dalmatians (1963) features a chase and dodge sequence which takes place on the stairwell of a big, unwelcoming, aristocratic house.
+A big struggle scene in 101 Dalmatians (1963) features a chase and dodge sequence which takes place on the stairwell of a big, unwelcoming, aristocratic house.
 Staircases allow for a variety of angles.

 Speaking of ominous staircases, you may have seen this picture on the Internet: